CLCK0622/Poverty-Alleviation-Program/LiuPanMt/main.typ

 #figure(
-  image("ecology.jpg"),
+  image("ecology.jpg", width: 80%),
   caption: [Ecological security pattern construction and restoration zoning], ) <ecology>

-From a larger scale, evident is that Xiji and Haiyuan can be connected into the road system with roads of a higher level without affecting local ecological protection.
-Specifically, Haiyuan and Xiji may establish roads to the West.
-That these roads are not built can mainly be attributed to a lack of effort put into the border area of provinces.
+From a larger scale, it is apparent that Xiji and Haiyuan can be connected into the road network with roads of a higher level without affecting local ecological preservation.
+Specifically, there is potential for the establishment of westward roads connection Haiyuan and Xiji.
+The absence of these roads can be mainly attributed to insufficient attention and efforts directed towards the border areas between provinces.

 == Railway and Aviation